ManishSreerangam/ClassificationAlgorithms/README.md

 * Decision Trees
 * Random Forest

+# Dataset
+I have used a dataset titled "Social Network Ads" taken from Kaggle. dataset consists of 3 features
+  1. age of the customer
+  2. salary of the customer
+  3. did he buy the product or not

 # Evaluation
-For evaluation we have usedd confusion matrix and then calculated accuracy.
+For evaluation i have used confusion matrix and then calculated accuracy.

 # visualization
-i have used *Listed color maps* to seperate the classified areas
+I have used *Listed color maps* to seperate the classified areas